Questions and Answers

 A radiologist is a medical doctor specially trained to read radiology images, including X-rays.
 Our radiologists write a report about your child's images and send it to your child's doctor.

-All of Children's doctors, and most doctors outside of our clinics, can see your child's radiology images on our secure website.
+All of our doctors, and most doctors outside of our clinics, can see your child's radiology images on our secure website.

 It is not OK for children other than the patient to be in the room during the exam.